Italy reveals its new national airline - KTVZ

 And the night before the airline launch, it was announced that it had bought the Alitalia name for €90 million ($104 million), leading many to speculate that the new airline would, essentially, be the old one.

-However, Francavilla said there had never been any question of branding the airline as Alitalia.
+However, Altavilla said there had never been any question of branding the airline as Alitalia.

 “In my head it’s always been ITA Airways,” he said.